imagej/imagej.github.io/_pages/plugins/ezfig.md

 2.2) Quick description
 ----------------------

 **Journal style** : Select the journal style there.
-Journal styles help users endorse journal guidelines (See sections “Journal styles” and “Editorial checks”).
+Journal styles help users endorse journal guidelines (See sections "Journal styles" and "Editorial checks").

 **Tips** : displays various EZFig tips.

-**R connection** : if the icon is red R is not connected, green otherwise (see section “FiguR”).
+**R connection** : if the icon is red R is not connected, green otherwise (see section "FiguR").

 **Display magnification settings** : see section "Magnification buttons".

 **Menu bar** : Please see the "Menus" section

 **Free mode** : if you press this the "figure" objects will be manually positioned by the user.
 The layout of the "figure" content is handled by EZFig.
 If you do not activate this mode all the layout is handled by EZFig.

 Nb : please note that the content of the "<span style="color:#0000ff;">available actions</span>" panel depends on current selection type (see the "Dynamic menus" section).

 ![](/media/Image49.png "Image49.png")